-In summary, the information assembled in this guide supports the safe use of BAHXs in oxygen boiling applications as an alternative to oxygen compressors.
-Test data were obtained at pressures up to 1000 psig (6900 kPa) using miniature BAHX specimens.
-It is believed that this practice is safe up to the maximum pressure design capability of a BAHX over the full range of conceivable commercial oxygen purities ranging from as low as 80% to as high as 99.9%.
+In summary, the information assembled in this publication supports the safe use of BAHXs in oxygen boiling applications as an alternative to oxygen compressors.
+Test data were obtained at pressures up to 1000 psig (6900 kPa) using miniature BAHX specimens.2 From current understanding, there is no step change in the risk of aluminum ignition and the combustion-propagation severity when increasing the pressure.
+Current industry references are up to 1160 psig (8000 kPa).
+Designers of plants operating at high pressure should perform a risk analysis to confirm that any risks related to high oxygen pressure are addressed considering the margin to mechanical design limits.